 Many of my publications are in the areas of exchange-market pressure, credit growth, and macroeconomic volatility.
-I have specialized knowledge of Central Europe and the Baltic region, as well as Russia and Mexico.
-My interdisciplinary academic background includes coursework in Eastern European history, geography, politics, and environmental issues.
-I have presented papers in the region, and lectured in Riga and Warsaw.
+I have specialized knowledge of Central Europe and the Baltic, having studied the region's history, geography, politics, and environmental issues in Wisconsin and Latvia.
+I work closely with faculty from the Warsaw School of Economics (SGH), and have lectured at the University of Warsaw and Riga Technical University.
 I have a decent working knowledge of Russian, Latvian, Polish, and other regional languages, but probably speak better Spanish.
+I actively referee dozens of papers per year, and serve as Co-Editor of Economic Change and Restructuring, a Springer Journal.

 Files for my tutorials on spatial statistics are available at github.com/hegerty/SpatialExamples, I have a few visualizations up on Tableau, and some of my conference and working papers are available on arXiv.org.